IEvenchik/IEvenchik/README.md

 * Brainstorming ideas and reaching that “aha” moment thru collaboration.
 * Consolidating complex ideas into an engaging Power Point.
 (Yes, I believe they exist).
 * Learning something new whether it’s through a book, or a podcast, or a conversation.
-* Dancing my heart out any chance I get.
+* Dancing , and poorly singing karaoke any chance I get.

 ## My achilles heels (but actively working on ‘em)
 * I think faster than I talk, so I sometimes speak too fast, or repeat myself.
 Ask me to slow down when you notice this; it’s important for me to be an effective communicator.
 * I have high expectations of myself, and of others.
-This means sometimes my feedback can be blunt, or even harsh.
-Don’t take it personally, but DO have a conversation with me if it’s bothering you.
+This means I share feedback freely, but am flexible to accomodate your preferences for getting it.
 * I get very grumpy when I’m hungry.
-If I suddenly become silent and disengaged, offer me a snack!
+If I suddenly become silent or disengaged, suggest I get myself a snack!

 ## Interests and hobbies outside of work
 * I am currently reading and translating my grandmother’s life story from Russian to English.
+* I share my birthday with Albert Einstein, and National Pi Day.
+This makes me a Pisces.
 * I performed at my first standup comedy routine at a (digital) open mic-night; I now actively jot down the hilarity of everyday life.
 * During current stay at home orders, I’ve discovered the simple joys of a casual (digital) poker game with friends.
 Oh, and puzzles!
 * I am grateful for my friends and family; maybe one day I’ll become more active on [Instagram](https://www.instagram.com/inga_evenchik/